 Why is this dangerous for you?
 Working with legal recruiters who are not serious about their profession will likely cause you unending frustration and regret on many levels.

 At BCG Attorney Search, a great majority of our recruiters were successful attorneys at top law firms, who frequently received calls from legal recruiters.
 BCG recruiters transitioned into legal recruiting not because they wanted an easier lifestyle, but because of their passion and demonstrated commitment to recruiting and helping people.
 They were selected because they are not only compassionate, but also intense, focused, Type-A overachievers.
 Our recruiters are expected to be (and are) in the office early and work hours comparable to attorneys.
 They undergo an intense initial screening (including personality profiling and multiple rounds of interviews) before being hired and receive training on an annual basis.
-Our recruiters are the sorts of people whom you would also take seriously if you were practicing law.
+Our recruiters are the sorts of people whom you would also take seriously if they were practicing law.
 Our recruiters are high achievers who exceed the norms of the recruiting industry by a great margin.
 Our recruiters are passionate about what they do.
-They spend evenings and weekends speaking to candidates and as well as other recruiters.
+They spend evenings and weekends speaking to candidates and other recruiters.
 Our recruiters are regularly quoted in the news media, write articles frequently, and all have very strong backgrounds.
 In addition, our recruiters communicate as a group each day; therefore, they all have a good understanding of the market at all points in time.

 The work ethic our recruiters bring to their positions makes a major difference when you are looking for a position.
 When looking for a legal recruiter, whom would you want representing you?